Bryce-Davidson/neuradraw-2/README.md

+DEAD:
+    Ended up deciding that I needed to transfer everything to SVG instead of pure canvas.
+Ended up finding much more documentation on SVG than canvas and libraries for complex functionality.

 Neuradraw-2 is a developper facing drawing paradigm with a customizable API and guided asset creation process.

 The point of neuradraw-2 is to be able to define your own custom assets and expose the abstracted drawing configurations to that asset in order for neuradraw to take control.